Everything You Need to Know About June Bugs

 Life Cycle

 When dealing with the different types of June bugs, it helps to understand their life cycle.
-Both the June bug and green June beetle have similar life cycles.
+Both the June bug and green June beetle have similar life cycles, lasting for one year.
 The female will lay between 60 and 75 eggs underground during a two-week period in the mid-summer months.
 After around 18 days, the eggs will hatch, and the grubs emerge.
 These grubs are white and have a brown-black head.

 The larval stage lasts around 9 to 10 months and ends with the larvae pupating.
 These larvae will feed on the roots of plants, proving to be a massive nuisance to farmers and gardeners.
 The pupal stage lasts for three weeks, after which the pupa will begin transforming into its adult form.
-This stage is when June bugs take on their usual shape and reddish-brown or metallic green color.
-The adults will eventually appear when the weather is at its hottest to will feed on foliage and fruits.
+This stage is when June bugs take on their usual shape and reddish-brown or metallic-green color.
+The adults will eventually appear when the weather is at its hottest, to feed on foliage and fruits.

 What Are June Bugs Good For?

-While you may find June bugs annoying when they swarm your outdoor lights and munch on your plants, they are actually an important food source for other wildlife.
-Lizards, birds, frogs and rodents enjoy crunching on these pests, and having these other animals around can also help control other summertime insects.
+While you may find June bugs annoying when they swarm your outdoor lights and munch on your plants, they are an important food source for other wildlife.
+Lizards, birds, frogs and rodents enjoy crunching on these pests, and having these other animals around helps control other summertime insects.

 Eliminate June Bugs with MosquitoNix®